AndreaNardinocchi/placemark/README.md

 ![alt text](image-22.png)
 ![alt text](image-23.png)

-As one can see above, this banner content will suggest the user the travel means they need to travel to the destination based upon whether they are located in Ireland or abroad (Ireland, of course, is an island so one needs to jump on a plane to travel abroad, such as to Spain to visit the 'El Parque del Buen Retiro' in Madrid).
-Whereas traveling to Ireland can be done by bus, car or train, and if the destination has not been visited yet, a senetnce at the bottom will encourage the visit to go.
+As one can see above, this banner content will suggest the user the travel means they need to travel to the destination based upon whether they are located in Ireland or abroad.
+Ireland, of course, is an island so one needs to jump on a plane to travel abroad, such as to Spain to visit the 'El Parque del Buen Retiro' in Madrid.
+Whereas traveling to Ireland can be done by bus, car or train, and if the destination has not been visited yet, a sentence at the bottom will encourage the user to go.

-Particularly interesting is the feature that enables us to have the distance between the user's and the location distance whose code is embedded in the 'placemark' handler into the **placemark-controller.js** file:
+Particularly interesting is the feature that enables us to have the distance between the user's and the location distance, whose code is embedded in the 'placemark' handler into the **placemark-controller.js** file:

 ```
  placemark: {